 The Tri-Valley Accessible Advisory Committee consists of community members who are appointed to represent their respective cities and Alameda County on accessibility issues facing senior and disabled residents on Wheels fixed route and Dial-A-Ride services.
 The TAAC also includes individuals representing public social service agencies.
-The TAAC is comprised of eleven (11) representatives, four (4) alternates, and one (1) Alameda CTC Paratransit Advisory and Planning Committee (PAPCO) representative.
-The term for three of the sixteen seats will expire on June 30, 2023 while the term of the other eleven seats will expire on June 30, 2023.
+The TAAC is comprised of ten (10) representatives, five (5) alternates, and one (1) Alameda CTC Paratransit Advisory and Planning Committee (PAPCO) representative.
+The term for three of the 15 seats will expire on June 30, 2023 while the term of the other 12 seats (including two vacancies) will expire on June 30, 2022.
+These individuals include: